CULTURE

 Why These Places Matter

 When I first came as a student, Paris was baguettes on park benches and sneaking into free museum days.
 On this return, it was balconies, champagne, and dinners that felt like theater.
-Both versions were unforgettable, but this time I could finally gave in to the full drama of the city — and that, I think, is the real magic of Paris.
+Both versions were unforgettable, but this time I could finally give in to the full drama of the city — and that, I think, is the real magic of Paris.

 Words by

-Adrian PalaciosPublished
+Adrian Palacios

-SEPTEMBER 31, 2023EXPLORE MOREMy Paris Edit: Full Luxe, Full Drama
+My Paris Edit: Full Luxe, Full Drama

 From caviar dinners to candlelit cruises to rooftop champagne with glittering city views, I went all in on Paris’s flair for the dramatic.